agodavarthy/PMT/README.md

 Download the Full Movielens data(58,000 movies) from this link: https://grouplens.org/datasets/movielens/latest/

-Install PyMongo, Load the data into PyMongo.
+Save movies.csv into the data folder.

 ## Preprocess
 1) Matches the mentioned movies in redial data with the movielens IDs.